-After uploading many of my paper log QSO's to LOTW, I received Seven (7) Band WAS awards, I am still having a great time on the air and along with LOTW things are very quick and easy.
-I have just a few states remaining on 160 and 12 for those digital awards.
-Namely, AK, CA, FL, HI, ND and WY, still searching and will get them done one day.
+After uploading many of my paper log QSO's to LOTW, I have received Eight (8) Band LOTW, WAS awards, I am still having a great time on the air and along with LOTW things are very quick and easy for QSO confirmations.
+I have just a few states remaining on 160 meters for that WAS award.
+Namely, AK, CA, and HI, still searching and will get them done one day.